 Many people ask about whether they are entitled to any money for scarring that is the result of a work accident.
 The answer is yes but is it really in your best interest to ask for it?

-A rating for scarring comes under the same Code section as the loss of use ratings, §65.2-503, which is entitled, “Permanent Loss.”
+A rating for scarring comes under the same Code section as the loss of use ratings, §65.2-503, which is titles, “Permanent Loss.”
 This means that the scarring has to be permanent.
 It is not determined from when your injury first happened but rather how the area looks when it is as good as it is going to get.
 Also, if you have an opportunity to get a loss of use rating, often, you are better getting the loss of use rating.
 The most you will get for a scarring rating is 60 weeks but the potential ratings for loss of use are often much higher.
 You do have to pick between loss of use and scarring.
 You will not receive both.

 A loss of use rating is given by a doctor.
 Then, the amount of money you get is determined by taking whatever percentage of loss was given to you by the doctor and multiplying it by the total value of that extremity.
 This is not the case in a scarring rating.
 To determine the value of a scarring rating, someone at the Virginia Workers Compensation Commission has to see the scar.
 This is usually a Deputy Commissioner at a hearing but can be a Claims Examiner.
 The Deputy Commissioner must determine whether the scarring is a “severely marked disfigurement.”
 They look at the scar and make a determination of how big the scar is, how noticeable the scar is, and what affect they think that the scar will have on your life.
 Then, they assign a value of the number of weeks you are entitled for the scar.
 There is no mathematical formula, it is just an opinion, and scarring ratings are not usually very high.